CoreProgramm/.NET-Highcharts-With-ASP.NET-MVC/README.md

 # .NET-Highcharts-With-ASP.NET-MVC
 In this CoreProgramm you find that how to implement DotNet Highcharts with Asp.Net MVC application in Server Side.

-You can isntall the package using Nuget Package manager Console also like below;
+Isntall the package using Nuget Package manager Console;

 Install-Package DotNet.Highcharts

-This demonstration, we will create a column chart that shows the "Best batting average in successful ODI run-chases in Men's Cricket Team".
+This demo describes that a column chart shows the "Best batting average in successful ODI run-chases in Men's Cricket Team".
 The Final output Should Like below;

 <img width="680" alt="CoreProgramm-4" src="https://user-images.githubusercontent.com/53593343/62837996-e6ce3980-bc93-11e9-8bae-6f48b6c53a74.png">